cyrusmsk/d_http_server_benchmark/Readme.md

-# Examples for wev frameworks in D
+# Examples for web frameworks in D

+Most popular D HTTP frameworks with simple benchmark

 ## Motivation
 This repo is used to test code locally and then send PR to https://github.com/the-benchmarker/web-frameworks